remogatto/gospeccy/README.markdown

 # ROMs

-Generally, roms are protected by copyright so none of them is included in GOSpeccy (with the exception of the 48k rom that can be freely distributed).
+Generally, roms are protected by copyright so none of them is included in GoSpeccy (with the exception of the 48k rom that can be freely distributed).
 BTW, you can find tons of roms for the ZX Spectrum on the Internet.
 Take a look at JSSpeccy [svn](http://svn.matt.west.co.tt/svn/jsspec/trunk/snapshots/)